chruck/xv6-public/readme-eckard.md

 Changes made to original xv6 source code in order to add syscall getprocsinfo():
 ---

-NOTE:  Project1.pdf refers to getprocsinfo() and getprocinfo(), but for consistancy I'm only using getprocsinfo().
-It also refers to testgetprocinfo and testprocinfo, but I called my program, file, and function testgetprocsinfo to follow the name of the function it was testing.
+NOTE:  `Project1.pdf` refers to `getprocsinfo()` and `getprocinfo()`, but for consistancy I'm only using `getprocsinfo()`.
+It also refers to `testgetprocinfo` and `testprocinfo`, but I called my program, file, and function `testgetprocsinfo` to follow the name of the function it was testing.

 Makefile:
 - Appended `_testgetprocsinfo` to `UPROGS`